Pujitha-git110/Gaming-Behavior-Productivity-Analysis-using-SQL/README.md

-**Title:** Global Pandemic History Analysis using SQL
+**Title:** Gaming Behavior & Productivity Analysis using SQL

-**Project Overview**
+**Project Overview:**
-This project features a comprehensive historical analysis of global pandemics and health crises using SQL.
-It explores a dataset covering centuries of medical history to identify patterns in mortality, transmission methods, and the economic impact of major outbreaks.
-The repository includes the raw data, schema definitions, and a suite of analytical queries designed to extract meaningful insights from complex historical records.
+This project explores the relationship between gaming habits, lifestyle factors, and productivity.
+Using a dataset of 1,000 unique users, the analysis investigates how daily gaming hours impact stress levels, sleep patterns, and academic or professional performance.
+The project demonstrates advanced SQL techniques for data cleaning, type casting, and multi-dimensional analysis to derive insights into the "Performance Impact" of digital entertainment.

 **Key Features**
-**Mortality & Scale Analysis:** Queries to identify the deadliest events in human history and calculate Case Fatality Rates (CFR).

-**Pathogen Profiling:** Aggregated data analysis by pathogen type (Virus, Bacteria, etc.) to determine which biological agents have had the highest impact.

-**Temporal Trends:** Century-over-century event tracking to visualize the frequency of outbreaks over time.

-**Socio-Economic Insights:** Evaluation of economic damage in relation to medical breakthroughs and containment strategies.

-**Geographic Spread:** Analysis of how diseases moved across regions and continents.
+**Data Sanitization & Type Casting:** Converted raw text-based data into precise numerical formats (INT, DECIMAL) for accurate mathematical computation.

+**Missing Data Reporting:** Implemented custom logic to identify and report "whitespace" blanks and NULL values across all attributes.

+**Correlation Analysis:** Queried the relationship between high gaming volume and elevated stress levels.

+**Productivity Profiling:** Analyzed gaming time preferences (Morning, Evening, Night) against work/academic scores to identify peak performance windows.

+**Behavioral Segmentation:** Grouped data by Occupation and Game Type to identify which demographics are most susceptible to negative performance impacts.

 **Technical Methodology**
-The analysis was performed using a structured SQL approach:
+The project follows a structured SQL workflow:

+**Schema Definition:** Built a robust table structure to handle diverse data types.

-**Data Aggregation:** Used GROUP BY and aggregate functions (SUM, AVG, COUNT) to summarize impact by century and pathogen.
+**Data Cleaning:** Used SQL_SAFE_UPDATES and TRIM functions to handle data entry errors and standardize gender/occupation labels.

-**Data Filtering:** Applied complex WHERE and HAVING clauses to isolate high-impact events (e.g., duration > 10 years or CFR > 30%).

-**Sorting & Ranking:** Utilized ORDER BY and LIMIT to rank the most catastrophic events based on mortality and economic cost.
+**Aggregation:** Leveraged GROUP BY and AVG functions to find trends across different game genres (Action, Strategy, Puzzle, etc.).

+**Logical Filtering:** Used CASE WHEN statements to generate comprehensive data health reports.

 **Analytical Insights**
 The SQL scripts included in this repository answer critical questions such as:

-What are the top 5 deadliest pandemics in history?

-Which pathogen type has caused the highest total number of estimated deaths?

-How does a medical breakthrough correlate with the average economic impact of an event?

-Which transmission methods (Airborne, Vector, etc.) are most frequently associated with global pandemics?
+Which game types are associated with the highest daily gaming hours?

+Do users who game primarily at night suffer from lower productivity scores?

+Is there a statistically significant correlation between sleep hours and gaming frequency?

+How do stress levels fluctuate between students and working professionals based on their gaming habits?

 **Repository Structure**
-**pandamic.csv: **The primary dataset containing historical records of global health events.
+gaming.csv: The raw dataset containing user-reported gaming and lifestyle statistics.

-**pandemic.sql:** The SQL script containing the database schema and analytical queries.
+gaming.sql: The complete SQL script including database setup, data cleaning, and analytical queries.

-Tech Stack
+**Tools used**
-**Database:** MySQL / PostgreSQL
+**Database:** MySQL

 **Language:** SQL

-**Tools:** Data Import/Export, Relational Database Management Systems (RDBMS)
+**Techniques:** Data Cleaning, Feature Transformation, Statistical Aggregation